Blagoja95/job-board-web-app/README.md

-# Job board web app
+# Job board web app1

 Job board web app made with ReactJS, TailwindCSS and JAVA.
 Hosted using Tomcat web server and MySQL as DBMS.